pushpram/local-folder-to-github/README.md

 This file as well was created without creating a repo online on github

 ## Steps:
-- Create preoject directory folder
+- Create project directory folder
 - Create files/folders/anything inside it
 - Now this folder is still not a git repo(that tracks changes)
 - Open git bash to the parent directory(as per basics)